 Following, from the Alzheimer’s Association, are five common triggers that might prompt an individual with Alzheimer’s or another form of dementia to wander, and what family caregivers can do to help:

-Fatigue, particularly during late afternoons and evenings.
+- Fatigue, particularly during late afternoons and evenings.
 The later in the day, the more tired an individual with Alzheimer’s disease can become.
-This may lead to restless pacing back and forth, noted Monica Moreno, director of Early-Stage Initiatives for the Alzheimer’s Association.
+This may lead to restless pacing back and forth, according to the Alzheimer’s Association.
 Activities and exercises during those times of the day can calm an individual and help to minimize the triggers for wandering.

 Learn more about the potential signs an individual could wander at “Six Signs Someone with Alzheimer’s Might Wander.”